 Now that you have saved some metric values you can use them in your reports.
 To do this:

-- Create a Custom KPI - refer to the help note Creating Custom KPIs.
+- Create a Custom KPI - refer to the help note KPI Builder.
+The Account Groups article may also be useful in creating KPIs.

 - Run a report or report bundle that includes the custom KPI - refer to the help note Set Report Criteria.

-For a description of Calxa's default KPIs, see the KPI Reporting desktop client help note.
+For a description of Calxa's default KPIs, see the KPI Reporting help note.

 Rename, Delete and Change Calculation Type on a Metric